How to cite this paper

 XML and O-XML, overlapping structures like

 are ill-formed in XML,

 but well-formed in O-XML.
-As we are concerned exclusively with element structure, we ignore
+As we are concerned exclusively with element structure,

 all other features or mechanisms of XML such as attributes, entities, comments, declarations,